Terms of Service - B2B (non-SaaS)

 In most instances these terms can and are used in conjunction with the other policies and agreements between the parties.
 For example, a purchase order form or a data processing agreement (DPA).
 It is therefore very important that the terms do not contradict the other documents as that would cause confusion as well as potential legal issues.

 It is not uncommon for companies to copy terms from other companies.
 This often results in legal and operational issues as the terms do not reflect the actual business of the company, i.e. the terms are not suitable for limiting the risks, identifying processes etc of the company.
-When creating your terms you should go through the terms thoroughly and consider if each term matches the actual situation that your company míght face.
-PocketLaw ensures that the terms and conditions created on our platform will be tailored to the specific needs of your company.
+When creating your terms you should go through the terms thoroughly and consider if each term matches the actual situation that your company might face.